Shriinivas/cmubvh/README.md

 # CMU BVH Animation

 This repository contains the categorized demos of CMU bvh animations.

 The main CMU bvh page is [here](http://mocap.cs.cmu.edu/)

 The animation rendering is based on the files from [cgspeed](https://sites.google.com/a/cgspeed.com/cgspeed/motion-capture)

+As per the usage rights from [cgspeed page](https://sites.google.com/a/cgspeed.com/cgspeed/motion-capture/the-daz-friendly-bvh-release-of-cmus-motion-capture-database/readmefirst-file-for-daz-friendly-primary-release?authuser=0):
+> CMU places no restrictions on the use of the original dataset, and I (Bruce) place no additional restrictions on the use of this particular BVH conversion.

 ### Animation Categories